 What Are Your Thanksgiving Family Traditions?

-When I think back to Thanksgiving as a kid, I’m filled with memories of my grandma’s candied yams that melted in my mouth and my grandpa’s gravy that he’d make in mass quantity- it was so good that we kids would sneak tastes of it with our fingers when we thought nobody was looking, but we always got caught.
+When I think back to Thanksgiving as a kid, I’m filled with memories of my grandma’s candied yams that melted in my mouth and my grandpa’s gravy that he’d make in mass quantity- it was so good that we kids would sneak tastes of it with our fingers when we thought nobody was looking.
+As an adult, I learned that the grown-ups knew what we were doing.

-I remember the sound of leaves crunching under my feet as I’d run around my grandparent’s yard and the warmth of the fire in front of which I’d cozy up after a big meal.
-I remember that it was one of the few days that the kids were allowed to sit at the “big people” table in the formal dining room.
+I remember the sound of leaves crunching under my feet as I’d run around my grandparent’s yard and the warmth of the fire in the wood-stove, in front of which I’d curl up and nap after a big meal.
+I remember Thanksgiving being one of the few days that we kids were allowed to sit at the “big people” table in the formal dining room.
 I remember laughter and togetherness.
 We weren’t distracted by computers or cell phones or the TV.
 It was just us, together and making memories.

-Most of all though, when I think of Thanksgiving, I think of our family tradition of making gingerbread houses.
+What I remember of though about Thanksgiving was our family tradition of making gingerbread houses.
 I don’t know who came up with the idea, but it was explained to me when I was older that the purpose was to keep us kids from being under foot while the grownups prepared the meal.
-We would sit at the table and create gingerbread houses and somehow it always became a competition to see who could make the best house or who could get through the whole craft without eating all of their candy before their house was finished.
+We kids would sit at the table and create gingerbread houses and somehow it always became a competition to see who could make the best house or who could get through the whole craft without eating all of their candy before their house was finished.

-My husband and I are first time parents to a sweet little boy and we’re looking to make new traditions for our family and would love some suggestions.
-Is there something special that you and your family/friends do together ever year for Thanksgiving that you think my family would also love?
+My husband and I are still working on what our family Thanksgiving traditions will be.
+So far, it’s been that we alternate visiting the in-laws so that neither side our families feel slighted.
+I’ve learned when you’re married, suddenly everything becomes about compromise.
+We’ve claimed Christmas for ourselves, so we share Thanksgiving with everybody else.
+Is there something special that you and your family or friends do together every year for Thanksgiving that you think my family would also love to do?
 Be sure to leave a comment below- I can’t wait to hear your ideas!